codementality/docker-for-drupal-development/docs/lessonthree.rst

 We've basically just instructed docker-compose to build a web container from the Dockerfile we defined when we start our stack, and provided the location of that Dockerfile.

-Now, let's add some environment variables for our NginX container, the values from which are used in our entrypoint script.
+Now, let's add some environment variables for our NginX container.
+These values will be used by our entrypoint script, which we'll define in a moment.
 Add the following to your `docker-compose.yml` file under the `web` service tag:

 .. code-block:: yaml
    :linenos: